davidanastasiu/tsda/README.md

 ### Multi Agent Cooperation

-#### Validation results for all the agents is used to generate multi agent collaborated results based on agents performing best on specific group of questions and the dataset split
+Validation results for all the agents is used to generate multi agent collaborated results based on agents performing best on specific group of questions and the dataset split.

 Following script will output `best_QA_agents_vqa.json` that contains mapping of each question with best performing agent and `multi_agent_results_vqa.json` that contains responses from all the agents.